bh-atmospheres/summer-schoool-2025/JWST/WASP-39b/README.txt

 Stellar spectra from Carter & May et al. 2024: "A benchmark JWST near-infrared spectrum for the exoplanet WASP-39 b"

 Early Release Science Transiting Exoplanet Community observations of the Saturn-mass exoplanet WASP-39b data synthesis of the original releases in Ahrer et al. 2023 (NIRCam/F322W2), Alderson et al. 2023 (NIRSpec/G395H), Feinstein et al. 2023 (NIRISS/SOSS), Rustamkulov et al. 2023 (NIRSpec/PRISM)

+For MIRI/LRS there are three different reductions (Eureka!, SPARTA, Tiberius) - choose one (or more) and see what you find!
+From Powell et al. 2024